Dermal Filler Injections in Birmingham AL

 - The longevity of the result.

-Complications from dermal fillers are uncommon.
+Severe complications from dermal fillers are uncommon.
 Potential risks vary depending on the specific filler used and the relative permanence of the filler substance.
-The risks include:
+Your plastic surgeon and/or staff will explain any risks in detail.

 - Acne-like skin eruptions.